AI Tooling · 2026

 What I learned

-- Optional dependency groups keep a tool light: video download, local inference and the API client install independently.
+- Optional dependency groups keep a tool light: video download, local inference and the API client install independently, so a user who only wants the API never pulls PyTorch.

-- Idempotent file handling — skip whatever already exists — turns a slow media pipeline into something you can re-run without thinking.
+- Idempotent file handling, skipping whatever already exists, turns a slow media pipeline into something you can re-run without thinking.

 Outcome